Puebla International Airport

-Puebla International Airport (Aeropuerto Internacional de Puebla); officially Aeropuerto Internacional Hermanos Serdán (Hermanos Serdán International Airport) is an international airport located in Huejotzingo, Puebla, Mexico.
+Puebla International Airport (Aeropuerto Internacional de Puebla), officially Hermanos Serdán International Airport (Aeropuerto Internacional Hermanos Serdán) is an international airport located in Huejotzingo, Puebla, Mexico.
 It handles national and international air traffic for the Metropolitan area of Puebla, the fourth-largest metro area in Mexico.
 It also supports cargo services and various executive and general aviation activities.

 Puebla Airport was named after Aquiles Serdán, Máximo Serdán, and María del Carmen Serdán, known as the Serdán siblings, who were leaders of the anti-reelection movement during the Mexican Revolution.
 It is operated by Grupo Olmeca-Maya-Mexica (GAFSACOMM), a holding company owned by the Mexican military.
-The airport is one of the fastest-growing in the country, serving 1,076,484 passengers in 2024 and crossing the one-million threshold for the first time.
+The airport is one of the fastest-growing in the country, crossing the one-million passenger threshold for the first time in 2024.
+In 2025, it handled 1,255,041 passengers.